Clough Global Opportunities Fund (NYSEAMERICAN:GLO) Plans $0.11 Monthly Dividend

-Clough Global Opportunities Fund (NYSEAMERICAN:GLO) declared a monthly dividend on Monday, October 11th, Wall Street Journal reports.
-Shareholders of record on Friday, November 19th will be given a dividend of 0.1087 per share by the investment management company on Tuesday, November 30th.
-This represents a $1.30 dividend on an annualized basis and a yield of 10.82%.
-The ex-dividend date is Thursday, November 18th.
+Clough Global Opportunities Fund (NYSEAMERICAN:GLO) declared a monthly dividend on Tuesday, October 12th, Wall Street Journal reports.
+Investors of record on Tuesday, December 21st will be paid a dividend of 0.1087 per share by the investment management company on Thursday, December 30th.
+This represents a $1.30 annualized dividend and a yield of 10.78%.
+The ex-dividend date of this dividend is Monday, December 20th.

-Clough Global Opportunities Fund has decreased its dividend by 2.2% over the last three years and has raised its dividend annually for the last 2 consecutive years.
+Clough Global Opportunities Fund has decreased its dividend by 2.2% over the last three years and has raised its dividend every year for the last 2 years.

 Clough Global Opportunities Fund is a closed ended balanced mutual fund launched and managed by Clough Capital Partners L.P.
 It invests in public equity and fixed income markets across the globe.
 The fund invests in securities of companies operating across diversified sectors.
 For its fixed income portion, the fund invests in both investment grade and non-investment grade issues.